 This guide will help you understand how to set up a standard refresh token flow for an OAuth app.
 For more details on which flow to use or how to set up your OAuth app within Kit, please refer to the more general “Authentication” guide.
+We also offer example OAuth implementations that can be viewed below:

 See an example of authenticating with Kit’s OAuth Server in Node.js here